-Integrating New Hampshire PMP data within an Electronic Health Record (EHR) like Practice Fusion, provides a streamlined clinical workflow for providers.
-The EHR automatically initiates a patient query, validates the provider’s credentials in New Hampshire PMP and returns the patient’s prescription record directly within the provider’s EHR.
-The integration should seamlessly fit into the clinical workflow and allow for real-time or near real-time presentation of New Hampshire PMP data within the EHR.
+Although the integration between Practice Fusion and the New Hampshire PMP is not yet available, integrating New Hampshire PMP data within an Electronic Health Record (EHR), like Practice Fusion, can help provide a streamlined clinical workflow for providers.
+An EHR that is integrated with the New Hampshire PMP has the ability to automatically initiate a patient query, validate the provider’s credentials in the New Hampshire PMP, and return the patient’s prescription record directly within the provider’s EHR.
+The integration would seamlessly fit into the clinical workflow and allow for near real-time presentation of New Hampshire PMP data within the EHR.

 To register for the New Hampshire PMP, visit https://newhampshire.pmpaware.net/identities/new